BioPhoton/ngRe/README.md

     .subscribe();
 ```

-Unfortunately the `onChanges` feature is different then the rest and it is not possible to extend it in a normal way.
+Unfortunately, the `onChanges` feature is different than the rest and it is not possible to extend it in a normal way.
 The onChanges feature is created over [wrapOnChanges](https://github.com/angular/angular/blob/e688e02ee442658c754d813e84a9908baf874520/packages/core/src/render3/features/ng_onchanges_feature.ts#L58) that encapsulates the `this`

 ```typescript